 If your application relies on a relational database, you will need to apply schema changes periodically.

-For guidance on how to do database migrations on Cloud Foundry-managed services, see Migrate a Database on Cloud Foundry.
+For guidance on how to do database migrations on Cloud Foundry-managed services, see Migrating a Database in Cloud Foundry.